jpawelczak/vpa-demo/README.md

 # Summary

 With the new `InPlaceOrRecreate` mode in [GKE managed VPA](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler), you can benefit from no-to-low disruptive vertical auto scaling for automated workload rightsizing:
-1. For each new workload, apply VPA in advisory mode ("Off") - this way VPA gathers resource usage data and fine-tune the recommendations based on the usage pattern.
+1. For each new workload, apply VPA in advisory mode ("Off" Mode) - this way VPA gathers resource usage data and fine-tune the recommendations based on the usage pattern.
 2. After gathering some usage data, apply VPA `InPlaceOrRecreate` mode for a workload with minAllowed values defined in `ContainerResourcePolicy` ([mind GKE Autopilot's min and ratio resource contrains](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests)).
 With minAllowed, VPA keeps minimum resources required for reliable workload operation.
 3. Once you gather more resource utilization data, update the `ContainerResourcePolicy` accordingly - let VPA actuate the resources in-place within minAllowed and maxAllowed boundries, so that you can focus on other aspects while improving workload's resource utilization is managed automatically by the VPA IPPR.